 Demeter as a certification in the organic movement

 The Demeter Biodynamic Certification was founded in 1928 in Germany.
 As the oldest eco-farming organization as well as the first ecological label for organically produced foods, Demeter reflects the biodynamic principle of a farm as a living organism (much more than e.g. the EU Ecodesign Directive).
-Meanwhile, you can find Demeter in more than 50 countries.
-By the way, the name comes from the greek goddess Demeter who is the goddess of the harvest and agriculture.
+Meanwhile, you can find this quality label in more than 50 countries.
+By the way, the name comes from the Greek goddess Demeter who is the goddess of the harvest and agriculture.

 Livestock integration is a fundamental requirement for manure for the treatment of the soil as well as for the soil husbandry.
 Also the livestock farming is regulated more intense by Demeter than e.g. by the EU Ecodesign Directive.
 Dehorning and debeaking are not allowed and the slaughterhouse must not be further away than 200 kilometers.
 Additionally, animals have much more space than in comparable eco-livestock holdings.

-The Demeter Biodynamic Certification is on of the strictest quality labels you can get as a farmer and producer.
-For consumers it is a reliable tool for identifying organic and GMO-free products without pesticides.
-Products labelled as Demeter can be found in various organic food stores, supermarkets with organic food, as well as on several farmer’s markets.
+The Demeter Biodynamic Certification is one of the strictest quality labels you can get as a farmer and producer.
+For consumers, it is a reliable tool for identifying organic and GMO-free products without pesticides.
+Products labeled as Demeter can be found in various organic food stores, supermarkets with organic food, as well as on several farmer’s markets.
 Still, the “Bio-Label” is more popular in Germany and my other countries in Europe.

 Did you ever see this label before?
 Do you even care about organic and GMO-free food?
 I’m looking forward to your comments! 🙂